 David Marquis - circa 1968

 David Marquis took this wonderful photo of #14 abandon at the Dundon shops around 1968.
 He titled the photo "Ghosts at Dundon".
 The photo certainly captures the dispair that characterized the abandoned railroad.
 While I certainly don't like what's protrayed, I think this is a wonderful photo.

 While #14 was in very sorry shape in the late 1960's sitting in Dundon, she survived and is currently on static display in Gaithersburg, MD.
 It is wonderful from a BC&G fan's perspective that the engine is displayed in her proper BC&G livery.
 In fact everything about the paint scheme from the green window frames, the red roof, silver smoke box, white trim on the running boards and white driver tires is correct.
 Only the silver siderods are an embellishment.
 Compare this photo with the Ameling color photo at the top of this page.

 While BC&G #4 currently at the North Carolina Transportation Museum is scheduled to be painted in her BC&G livery when the restoration is complete, as of this writing, #14 is the only BC&G engine currently correctly painted!

 Cody Burdette has indicated that #14 could handle 70 - 75 cars while #4 and #13 were rated at 60 - 65 cars making her the "workhorse" of the 3 Consolidations.

 This photo shows #14 while still in service on the Kelly's Creek & Northwestern as their #4.
 She's already been converted to a 2-8-0 but doesn't yet have the BC&G pilot mounted air tank.

-This is one of my favorite photos of #14 out doing what she did best...haul loads of hoppers from the mine.
+This is one of my favorite photos of #14 out doing what she did best...hauling loads of mostly B&O hoppers from the mine.
 This undated photo is from a collection of slides sold by Al Chione.
-Photographer unknown.
+Photographer and date unknown.